siljeangelvik/semesterproject2/README.md

 * * **Add a div with a tailwind class to `index.html`**

+Run the CLI tool to scan your template files for classes and build your CSS.
+`npx tailwindcss -i ./src/input.css -o ./dist/output.css --watch`

 Serve website to check if Tailwind installed successfully:
 `npm run dev`